khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"If you don't want something to be public, don't post it on the Internet."
+"Everyone has their down days.
+Don't take it out on innocent bystanders."
 ```

 ### Background 💪